dbazile/andsoitcontinues.com/data/markdown/python-impressions.md

+---
-Date:     2013-08-05
+date:    2013-08-05
-Subject:  Python Impressions
+subject: Python Impressions
+tags:
+    - python
+    - php
-Tags:     python, php, complaining
+    - complaining
+abstract: |
-Abstract: Coming from PHP, I've found a few differences between the way I like doing things and [The Python Way](http://www.python.org/dev/peps/pep-0008/) that are seriously challenging my assumptions.
+    Coming from PHP, I've found a few differences between the way I like doing things and [The Python Way](http://www.python.org/dev/peps/pep-0008/) that are seriously challenging my assumptions.
 Some I like, some I don't, and some I'm just plain old conflicted about.
+---

 I'll skip the cheerleading session by just listing the negatives.